chimera-linux/chimera-linux.github.io/_posts/2022-08-27-repos-and-plans.md

 tarballs for language toolchains can now be found on a stable URL, which is [https://repo.chimera-linux.org](https://repo.chimera-linux.org).

+## Cports and bootstrapping

+Most importantly this means you no longer have to bootstrap the system from source.
+The binary repos have been integrated into `cports` which means that `binary-bootstrap` now works out of box, and you can build any package you want without having to bring up the whole system from scratch.

 ## Future plans

 The immediate goal is to launch the `aarch64` repos and images.